Pylons/pyramid/docs/narr/commandline.rst

 ``paster proutes`` generates a table.
 The table has three columns: a Name column, a Pattern column, and a View column.
-The items listed in the Name column are route names, the items listen in the Pattern column are route patterns, and the items listed in the View column are representations of the view callable that will be invoked when a request matches the associated route pattern.
+The items listed in the Name column are route names, the items listed in the Pattern column are route patterns, and the items listed in the View column are representations of the view callable that will be invoked when a request matches the associated route pattern.
 The view column may show ``None`` if no associated view